 Facebook chat's habit of disallowing swearing caused some unintentional hilarity here.◊

 Fanfiction Dot Net seems to hate the Nazis.
 Not enough to censor the word itself in private messages, but good luck trying to say, for example, "Third Reich" without it coming out as "Third R***".
 They also blank out anything that resembles a URL, presumably to deter spam, which includes direct mention of their own name including the initialism FF.net.

 Fark.com has various filters, that it replaces in words (and even between words, not counting the spaces, so "wish it" would become "wishiat").
 Shit is replaced with "Shiat", Bitch replaced with "Biatch", Fuck with the site name, Nigger replaced with "attractive and successful African-American", and Nigga replaced with "Nubian" (thus, "niggardly" becomes "nubianrdly".)
 It would also render this trope's title as the Scoonthorpe Problem.
 It's usually Played for Laughs: Fark doesn't have a problem with autofiltering; it enjoys every minute of it.

 Not only will it filter across spaces, it will filter backwards.
 When you combine the two, it can lead to great confusion and amusement.
 As an example, an article was once posted where someone was shot for egging a car.
 All occurrences of the phrase "For egging" were replaiced with "Fonaibung".

-While not profanity, the phrase "first post" is filtered to "boobies"note And, if it actually is the first post, timestamped forward 12 hours, so that it usually becomes the last post in a thread..
+While not profanity, the phrase "First Post" is filtered to "boobies"note And, if it actually is the first post, timestamped forward 12 hours, so that it usually becomes the last post in a thread..
 This eventually lead to the word "boobiesulated".
 Similarly, "first comment" becomes "Weeners", and "last post" becomes "minimum post" (even on the profile page).
 The most well-known example within the site is when a "this day in history" post of "Benjamin Franklin became the first Postmaster General of the United States" was translated to "the boobiesmaster General of the United States"